Lawrence E. Golub

 Lawrence E. Golub is an American entrepreneur, philanthropist, and business executive.
 He is the CEO of Golub Capital, a credit asset management company he founded in 1994.
 Prior to Golub Capital, he had management careers with Bankers Trust Company and Allen & Company.
-Golub sits on the board of numerous organizations, including American Repertory Theater and Harvard University's JD-MBA Alumni Association.
+Golub sits on the board of numerous organizations, including Harvard University's JD-MBA Alumni Association.
 He is one of three private members of the Financial Control Board of the State of New York.

 Golub is a supporter of philanthropic efforts, most notably organizations for medical research for Parkinson's disease.

 Early life and education

 Golub grew up in New York, his parents both from poor immigrant families.
 He attended Harvard College, where he received his Bachelor of Arts degree magna cum laude.
 Golub had an interest in science since high school, studying the emerging DNA technology of the time.
 He took pre-med classes in college but decided to switch to a major in business.
 Golub went on to attend Harvard Law School and Harvard Business School, earning both a JD and an MBA through the school's joint degree program.
 Golub also founded the Harvard University JD-MBA Alumni Association.
 He was selected as a Baker Scholar at Harvard Business School and was an editor at the Harvard Law Review.